Vancouver Island fixed link: Criticisms and alternatives

+The cost of a bridge or tunnel between Vancouver Island and the mainland has been cited as a major obstacle.
+The BC government estimated the construction cost at $15 billion in 2024 Canadian dollars, with one-way tolls of $180 to $800 in 2003 dollars ($284 to $1264 in 2024 dollars).
+Cost estimates using simpler, conventional bridges suggest construction costs of $22-48 billion, which is not viable given the relatively small population of Vancouver Island and the Lower Mainland.

 Opponents argue that improving the speed and reliability of BC Ferries service across the strait would eliminate the need for a fixed link.
 There are also concerns that the construction of a fixed link will result in further urbanization of the island and that the area's environment will be negatively affected by construction and increased tourism.
 The idea of a fixed link has formal opposition in the form of an Islands Trust policy banning the building of any bridges or tunnels connecting the Gulf Islands to the Lower Mainland or Vancouver Island.

+Turning the city of Nanaimo into a public transit hub has been proposed as an efficient way to leverage services provided by the passenger-only ferry operator Hullo, allowing travellers from Vancouver to quickly get to Victoria without needing a car.
+Dedicated bus services wouldn't require much infrastructure, while restarting passenger rail along Vancouver Island's east coast was estimated to have a cost of $230-730 million.